-Lead trial counsel for GlaxoSmithKline and ViiV Healthcare in Hatch-Waxman patent infringement litigation to protect Combivir®brand anti-HIV medication.
-Obtained a favorable settlement in the Teva action before trial; also obtained a favorable settlement with Lupin.
+Lead trial counsel for GlaxoSmithKline and ViiV Healthcare in Hatch-Waxman patent infringement litigation to protect Combivir® brand anti-HIV medication.
+Obtained favorable settlements against multiple generic companies.

 Trial and appellate counsel for GlaxoSmithKline against the USPTO in what Managing Intellectual Property recognized as the U.S. Patent Case of the Year in 2009.
-Won preliminary and permanent injunctions before the district, precluding the implementation of the Patent Office's controversial, sweeping rules that would have limited, among other things, the number of patent claims, continuing applications, and RCEs an applicant may file; sustained injunction on appeal to the Federal Circuit and won rehearing en banc.
+Won preliminary and permanent injunctions before the district court, precluding the implementation of the Patent Office's controversial, sweeping rules that would have limited, among other things, the number of patent claims, continuing applications, and RCEs an applicant may file.
+Preserved the injunction on appeal to the Federal Circuit and won rehearing en banc.
+Eventually, the USPTO abandoned its proposed rules, resulting in dismissal of this landmark challenge.